 - May be pruned up when young to form a perfect shade tree.

-- Feed with organic fertilizer and mulch with compost.
+- Feed at least annually with organic fertilizer and mulch with compost.

 - Protect young plants against the cold in winter.